diepeterpan/adsbTelegramNotifier/README.md

 `docker build -t adsbtelegramnotify .`

 a Docker compose file is provided as an example of running this as a stack in e.g. Portainer.
-The example file maps in the config file as well as the decoded ADS-B file location.
+The example compose file maps in the `config.php` file as well as the decoded ADS-B file location.
+With a container there is no need to:
+- install dependencies in section [Dependencies]
+- configure the systemd service in section [Automatic notifications]

 ## Contribute
 If you want to contribute to the project, you are welcome to do the translations into your local language.
 But no matter what you want to contribute, just send a PR and I'll take a look at it.